 Protect Free Markets.
 There is some dissension on what this means to various Tea Party members.
 Some, such as Americans for Prosperity, are for free trade agreements.
 Others believe these agreements send jobs overseas.

 The Theory Behind Tea Party Policies

-Most Tea Party members emulate the accomplishments of Ronald Reagan's Presidency and Reaganomics.
+Most Tea Party members emulate the accomplishments of Reagan's presidency and Reaganomics.
 Both are based on supply-side economics.
 It states that lower taxes will stimulate enough demand to replace any lost tax revenues.
 The Laffer Curve demonstrates precisely at which point lower taxes will result in higher tax revenues.
 But Laffer warned that it all depends on how high taxes are.
-Laffer's "Prohibitive Zone" starts when the tax rate is at 50%.
+Laffer's "Prohibitive Zone" starts when the tax rate is at 50 percent.
 If the rate is lower, then cutting taxes could slow economic growth by increasing the debt.

 Tea Party History